shravangajula/shravangajula/README.md

 #### Soft Skills:

-- Communication: Excellent communicator with capability to present complex insights from data in easy-to-understand terms to stakeholders.
+- Communication: Excellent communicator with ability to present complex insights from data in easy-to-understand terms to stakeholders.
 - Problem-Solving: Strong analytical thinker with capacity to recognize and resolve data-related problems.
 - Teamwork: Good team player with cross-functional team experience working towards project goals.